-The Company currently has 365,694,211 Shares on issue (on a pre-Consolidation basis), if the Resolutions are approved at the General Meeting, the Company's Shares will be consolidated on a one for twenty basis into approximately 18,284,711 Shares (subject to rounding of fractional entitlements).
+At the General Meeting held on 13 December 2019, shareholders approved the consolidation of the Company's Shares on a one for twenty basis into approximately 18,284,711 Shares (subject to rounding of fractional entitlements).
 On Completion, the Company will issue a further 245,274,171 Shares.

-A portion of the shares on issue will be subject to escrow restrictions in accordance with Chapter 9 of the ASX.
+A portion of the shares on issue will be subject to escrow restrictions in accordance with Chapter 6 of section IIA of the NSX Listing Rules.
 This could be considered an increased liquidity risk as a large portion of issued capital may not be able to be tradable freely for a period of time.
 Conversely, if the Company is successful in achieving some or all of its objectives, this relative lack of liquidity may lead to volatility in the price of the Company's securities.

-Re-quotation of Shares on ASX
+Quotation of Shares on NSX

-The Transaction constitutes a significant change in the nature and scale of the Company's activities and the Company therefore must seek to re-comply with Chapters 1 and 2 of the ASX Listing Rules as if it were seeking admission to the Official List of ASX.
+The Transaction constitutes a significant change in the nature and scale of the Company's activities.
+The Company will seek listing on the NSX.
+ASX has advised that it will remove the Company from the ASX upon listing on the NSX.

-There is a risk that the Company may not be able to meet the requirements of the ASX for re-quotation of its Shares on the ASX.
-Should this occur, the Shares will not be able to be traded on the ASX until such time as those requirements can be met, if at all.
-Shareholders may be prevented from trading their Shares should the Company be suspended until such time as it does re-comply with the ASX Listing Rules.
+There is a risk that the Company may not be able to meet the requirements of the NSX for quotation of its Shares on the NSX.
+Should this occur, the Shares will not be able to be traded until such time as those requirements can be met, if at all.
+Shareholders may be prevented from trading their Shares should the Company be suspended until such time as it does comply with the NSX Listing Rules.